Evolution of stars with 60 and 200 Msun: predictions for WNh stars in the Milky Way: Ingredients for stellar evolution models

-Moreover, mass loss of VMS is directly dependent on the Eddington factor, and the relationship quickly escalates when the Eddington limit is approached \citep{vink11,vink12}.
 Numerical models found a kink in the slope of the $\dot M\propto\Gamma_\text{e}$ dependence at $\Gamma_\text{e}\simeq0.7$, after which the mass-loss scales with the Eddington factor in agreement with the relationship found for \citet{grafener08} for \text{WNL} stars.
 Indeed, $\Gamma_\text{e}=0.7$ was already used as a transition criterion to switch from O-type to WR stars in evolution models \citep{chen15}.
-Posteriori observational diagnostics on very massive stars found that wind clumping and uncertainties affects the accuracy to determine the kink, which can be set as low as $\Gamma_\text{e}\simeq0.3$ \citep{bestenlehner14}, even though this value for $\Gamma_\text{e}$ strongly depends on the mass estimations derived from the $L/M$ relations from \citet{grafener11}.
+Posteriori observational diagnostics on very massive stars found that wind clumping and uncertainties affects the accuracy to determine the kink in the $\Gamma_\text{e}$ space, which can be set as low as $\Gamma_\text{e}\simeq0.3$ \citep{bestenlehner14}, even though this value for the Eddington factor strongly depends on the mass estimations derived from the $L/M$ relations from \citet{grafener11}.
 A more theoretically detailed study is provided by \citet{sabhahit23}, where the switch on the wind regime is directly correlated with the wind efficiency $\eta=\dot M\varv_\infty/(L/c)$ at different metallicities.
-This means, $\eta$ strictly depends on the adopted mass-loss recipe for the low-$\Gamma_\text{e}$ regime, and thus its calculation is highly susceptible of being overestimated if V01 formula is adopted for thin winds, instead of more updated recipes \citep[e.g.][]{kk17,bjorklund21,alex22b}.
+In this case, the mass loss of the initial O-type phase is described by the V01 instead of more recent recipes \citep[e.g.][]{kk17,bjorklund21,alex22b}.